adtzlr/ttb/docs/api/functions/squareroot.md

 ## Square Root

-Tensorial square root of a positive definite rank 2 Tensor.
+Tensorial (matrix) square root of a positive definite rank 2 Tensor.
 For algorithmic details see [Franka, L.P.
 (1988)](https://inis.iaea.org/search/search.aspx?orig_q=RN:20064555).
 This function can be used to obtain the stretch tensor.
+For a rank 1 Tensor (vector), the element-wise square root is returned.

 $$
 \begin{align}